Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Relative Artin complexes, the labeled 4-cycle condition and the bowtie free condition

 In this section we introduce the notion of relative Artin complexes and discuss some of its basic properties.
 We introduce relative Artin complexes in Section~\ref{subsec:relative Artin}.
-Then we discuss two important properties on certain classes of relative Artin complexes, namely the bowtie free property, discussed in Section~\ref{subsec:bowtie free} and the labeled 4-wheel property, discussed in Section~\ref{subsec:labeled 4-wheel}.
-The relation between these two properties are also discussed in Section~\ref{subsec:labeled 4-wheel}.
-We also collect some additional properties of relative Artin complexes in Section~\ref{subsec:labeled 4-wheel property} for later use.
+Then we discuss two important properties on certain classes of relative Artin complexes, namely the bowtie free property, discussed in Section~\ref{subsec:bowtie free} and the labeled 4-cycle property, discussed in Section~\ref{subsec:labeled 4-cycle}.
+The bowtie free property will depend on a choice of order on suitable subsets of the generating sets of the Artin groups, and the definition of labeled 4-cycle property restricts ourselves to the case when the Dynkin diagram is a tree.
+The relation between these two properties are also discussed in Section~\ref{subsec:labeled 4-cycle}, where we prove they are equivalent when the Dynkin diagram is a linear graph.
+We also collect some additional properties of relative Artin complexes in Section~\ref{subsec:labeled 4-cycle property} for later use.